bulib/primo-explore-bu/packages/unpaywall/README.md

 - Its [rate limits](https://unpaywall.org/products/api) are extremely leniant (100,000 calls a day), and we never hit them (we do around half of that), but your mileage may vary (depending on how many of your results have DOIs [see 'How it Works' below]).
 - If you _do_ hit the limit, set `showOnResultsPage` to `false`. [see 'Additional Customization']
+- _note: this project is in no way sponsored by or affiliated with the unpaywall organization_

 #### `primo-explore-oadoi-link`
 - This customization was inspired by and originally developed on top of [`alliance-pcsg`](https://github.com/alliance-pcsg/)'s